Anxiety: Why It’s Different Than Stress

 Anti-anxiety medication is an important part of a treatment plan for those who need it.
 “We generally shy away from medication as our first choice, but there are times when it’s helpful,” says Dr. Brewer.
 “There are people who have chronic anxiety disorders who don’t have any idea why they’re anxious and they can’t control what it is in their biology that makes them more anxious—that’s just what their make-up is.”
 Medication can “calm things down a little bit,” he adds, noting that it’s very helpful to have some form of medication for those circumstances in which anxiety can’t be controlled by making lifestyle changes, especially in people with a strong family history of anxiety or related disorders, like depression.
 “It’s no different than treating someone with a family history of high blood pressure,” notes Dr. Brewer.

 Taking a drug doesn’t mean you’ll be on it forever, either.
-Medication can be used short-term and intermittently, perhaps to help you get through a cross-country move or an especially overwhelming period at work, for example.
+Medication can be used short-term and intermittently, perhaps to help you get through an overwhelming experience of life change, for example.